marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/sleep.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SLEEP, delayed execution

 .. _sleep:

-.. index:: SLEEP

-.. index:: delayed execution

 SLEEP --- Sleep for the specified number of seconds
 ***************************************************